evereverland/2022/pages/legacy-project.md

 # [![](https://pushme-pullyou.github.io/tootoo-2022/assets/icons/mark-github.svg )]( https://github.com/evereverland/2022/blob/main/pages/legacy-project.md "Source code on GitHub" ) Legacy Project

-The text in the following sections has been extracted from this link:
+The text in the following sections has been extracted from a blog post that came from this link:

 * https://astralcodexten.substack.com/p/acx-grants-the-second-half

-[Astral Codex Ten]( https://astralcodexten.substack.com/ ) is the personal blog of a US West Coast psychiatristand polymath with a large following, Scott Alexander.
+[Astral Codex Ten]( https://astralcodexten.substack.com/ ) is the personal blog of a US West Coast psychiatrist and polymath with a large following, Scott Alexander.

 See also https://en.wikipedia.org/wiki/Slate_Star_Codex.
-In December 2021, Scotte offered request grant proposals for any manner of interesting projects.
+In December 2021, Scott requested grant proposals for any manner of interesting projects with the prospects in sharing a fund amounting to $250,000 supplied by Scott.
 Background on the grants here:

 * https://astralcodexten.substack.com/p/apply-for-an-acx-grant

-Grant proposal #100 was of interest.
+Grant proposal #100 was of interest to the EverEverland project.
+The entire request is copied here:

-## 100: Tools For Protecting People’s Legacies After They Die
+>## 100: Tools For Protecting People’s Legacies After They Die
+>

-Preserving your memories, beliefs, personality, and expectations about the future should be cheap and easy today.
+>Preserving your memories, beliefs, personality, and expectations about the future should be cheap and easy today.
 Storage, preservation, and discoverability are all cheaper and simpler than ever before.
 Yet every year more than 50 million people die, and the vast majority won't leave this kind of legacy.
 That's a tragedy.
+>

-Preserving personal legacies has value for the people whose legacy is preserved, for the people who get access to these legacies, and for all of us: a clearer understanding of humanity, its values, and experiences.
+>Preserving personal legacies has value for the people whose legacy is preserved, for the people who get access to these legacies, and for all of us: a clearer understanding of humanity, its values, and experiences.
 So what could significantly increase preservation of our legacies?
+>

-* First, simple tools for collecting the material: A well-designed web form with prompts for significant memories, vital stats, family medical history, ethical will, and so on; and tools for collecting, tagging, and preserving photos, videos, and other media.
+>* First, simple tools for collecting the material: A well-designed web form with prompts for significant memories, vital stats, family medical history, ethical will, and so on; and tools for collecting, tagging, and preserving photos, videos, and other media.
-* Second, tools, tech, and a plan for long-term preservation.
+>* Second, tools, tech, and a plan for long-term preservation.
-* Third, a robust system, designed with legal advice, for specifying who gets to access which parts of the legacy and when.
+>* Third, a robust system, designed with legal advice, for specifying who gets to access which parts of the legacy and when.
-* Fourth, convenient, controlled access to the information.
+>* Fourth, convenient, controlled access to the information.
-* Fifth, an effort to promote the project and its reliability.
+>* Fifth, an effort to promote the project and its reliability.
+>

-Each of these five components might require a team of professionals.
+>Each of these five components might require a team of professionals.
 However, there is such a clear void here that even a proof of concept using simple tools would be a big improvement and demonstrate the value of further investment.

-legacyproject@protonmail.com
+>
+>legacyproject@protonmail.com

 ***

 ## Legacy Project Observations

+The above grant request is the shortest, simplest and clearest description of the construction of a digital afterlife that we have found so far.
+It is likely to be the basis or source of a larger and more detailed effort by EverEverLand.

-Thee following are Theo's observation regarding the proposal
+The following are Theo's observation regarding the each item of the Legacy Project's proposal.

 ## 1. Simple Tools for Collecting the Material